puppeteer/recorder/README.md

 ## Command line options

-- Pass `--output file.js` to have the script written to a file
+- Pass `--output file.js` to write the output script to a file

 ## Architecture

 This project consists of three parts:
-- __Recorder__: Cli script that starts a Chromium instance to record user interactions
+- __Recorder__: A CLI script that starts a Chromium instance to record user interactions
-- __Runner__: Npm package to abstract away the puppeteer details when running recorded interactions
+- __Runner__: An NPM package to abstract away the puppeteer details when running a recording
-- __Injected Script__: The recorder will automatically inject a script into the browser to collect information about interactions and to relay them to the recorder
+- __Injected Script__: The recorder injects this script into the browser to collect user interactions

 ### Selectors

 The usual way of identifying elements within a website is to use a CSS selector.
-But more and more websites use some kind of automatically generated class names that do not carry any semantic value anymore and a prone to changes.
+But a lot of websites use automatically generated class names that do not carry any semantic value, and change frequently.
-To reduce the brittleness of scripts generated with this tool, we decided to pioneer querying the ARIA model instead.
+To increase the reliability of scripts generated with this tool, we query using the ARIA model.
-So instead of
+Instead of
 ```
 #tsf > div:nth-child(2) > div.A8SBwf > div.RNNXgb > div > div.a4bIc > input
 ```